rafalp/Misago/docs/developers/settings.rst

 subscribe_reply
 ---------------

-Default value for automaticall subscription to replied threads prefference for new user accounts.
+Default value for automatic subscription to replied threads prefference for new user accounts.
 Its value represents one of those settings:

 * **no** - don't watch.
 * **watch** - put on watched threads list.